 Family Movie Night: Bring the family for a fun night out, watching two fantastic movies in the outdoor theater.
 Settle into your camp chairs with a food truck dinner and snacks, and watch the show.
 Sponsored by Harvest Hosts.

 Festival Itinerary: Each day of the festival, the scheduler offers something for everyone.
 Join in to play Bingo; Activities at the Play Area; a Pie-Eating Contest; Horseshoe Tournament; Karaoke; Dance Floor; Orchestrated Star Gazing; Morning Exercise; a Kid’s Costume Contest.
-Plus more events being added.
+We (RVLove) will be having a campers meetup and book signing along with Technomadia, Newstate Nomads and RVLove at the Camper’s Hub on Saturday at 2pm.
+Plus more events being added weekly.

 Eclipse Watching Party: Watch the magic of the annular solar eclipse on Saturday morning – either from your RV or on the field together.
-The first 5,000 people will get a souvenir set of Eclipse Watching Glasses to protect their eyes.
+The first 5,000 people will get a souvenir set of Eclipse Watching Glasses to protect their eyes, courtesy of Thousand Trails.

 Concert: Smash Mouth will perform many of their popular hits on the main stage Saturday evening.
 And yes, dancing is encouraged!